 They are active, medium-sized dogs who thrive on having something to do.
 Dogs require exercise every single day, as well as some form of mental stimulation.
 Many border collie dog owners give them what they need through obstacle courses, agility training, and tracking events.

-Taking a look at this dog, you would think that the poodle is just a delicate breed that’s all show and no substance.
+Taking a look at this dog, you would think that the poodle is just a delicate breed that’s all show and has no substance.
 However, you would be dead wrong.
 The poodle is actually way up there when it comes to intelligent dog breeds.

 Both the standard and toy breeds were bred to retrieve things from the water, such as waterfowl during a hunt.
 They have very high energy levels that require daily exercise and some means of mental stimulation to prevent them from getting bored.